tqwhite/qtools-format-columns/README.md

 	Note: Because the original use case for this was to process BASH output, it defaults to stripping BASH terminal color strings for measurement during alignment.
-It does not yet do anything else complicated to insure correct alignment.
+It does not yet do anything else with non-printing characters to insure correct alignment.

 OPTIONS